1. Set Clear and Specific Goals

 Most advisors have an extensive network and one that should be mined for the benefit of the company.
 The CEO should discuss what help is needed to see if the advisor’s network can bring additional support.

-TEN Capital Group is proud to announce our Advisory Program which provides a roster of qualified advisors to assist in supporting your company in its growth plan.
+TEN Capital Network is proud to announce our Advisory Program which provides a roster of qualified advisors to assist in supporting your company in its growth plan.
 This includes increasing revenue traction, identifying the business model, and helping prepare the company for a fund raise.

 This program is only available to companies enrolled in the TEN Capital funding program.